CS

 Feature Showdown

-The Jeep Grand Cherokee features a 10.1-inch touchscreen paired with a 10.3-inch digital dash, while the BMW X1 gets a 10.7-inch display.
+The Jeep Grand Cherokee features a 10.1-inch touchscreen paired with a 10.3-inch digital dash, while the BMW X1 gets a 10.7-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Jeep Grand Cherokee stands out with wireless Apple CarPlay/Android Auto that you will not find on the BMW X1.
 The BMW X1 counters with Apple CarPlay, head-up display and Harman Kardon audio.
 Which feature set matters more depends on your daily routine and priorities.